Live at Carnegie Hall (Liza Minnelli album): Production and recording

 The album was produced by Hank Cattaneo and Bill LaVorgna, with recordings taking place in the Carnegie Hall concert hall, located in Midtown Manhattan, New York City, in September 1979.
 The show in question was one of the eleven sold-out performances in Minnelli's series at the venue.

-The cover was created from one of the images from Minnelli's collection, taken by the American pop art painter and filmmaker Andy Warhol (Note: In 2018, Liza Minnelli sold the portrait used in Live at Carnegie Hall, which she received from Andy Warhol, for over $26 million.)
+The cover was created from one of the portraits from Minnelli's collection, created by the American Pop artist Andy Warhol.

 Release details

 At the time of the release, Minnelli was not affiliated with a major record label, so she recorded these concerts and released them independently.
 Two years later, in 1981, she began selling the limited edition of the double album at her live performances.

-In 2021, the Real Gone Music record label renamed the album as "Live In New York 1979" and re-released it on limited pink vinyl and also limited red vinyl, with 1,400 copies each.
-In 2022, the album was finally released in a 3-CD edition that includes the complete show for the first time and the abbreviated version previously released on vinyl.
+Real Gone Music record label renamed the album Live in New York 1979 for a 2021 limited edition pink vinyl reissue of 1,400 copies.
+The renamed album was subsequently released in 2022 as a 3-CD edition including the complete show for the first time, together with the legacy version previously released on vinyl.

 Critical reception

-Will Friedwald of The Wall Street Journal wrote that the show "was not Mrs. Minnelli's final act - or even the halfway point - but it was the climax of a moment in cultural history.
+Will Friedwald of The Wall Street Journal wrote that the show "was not Mrs. Minnelli's final act – or even the halfway point – but it was the climax of a moment in cultural history.
 The AIDS epidemic would soon end the festivities, but, as captured by Liza Minnelli at Carnegie in 1979, it was the greatest party in history."
-Regarding Minnelli's performance, he stated: "Mrs. Minnelli's supreme power may well be her extreme sensuality - she's openly sexy in a way that almost no theatrical diva ever is" closer to Peggy Lee or Julie London.
-You can't help but notice this in two songs written by Ebb and John Kander for her starring role in "The Act": In "City Lights" - an even better vehicle for her than the more famous "Theme from 'New York, New York'" - she sings not only of her love for her adopted city, but a kind of lust for it."
+Regarding Minnelli's performance, he stated: "Mrs. Minnelli's supreme power may well be her extreme sensuality – she's openly sexy in a way that almost no theatrical diva ever is" closer to Peggy Lee or Julie London.
+You can't help but notice this in two songs written by Ebb and John Kander for her starring role in "The Act": In "City Lights" – an even better vehicle for her than the more famous "Theme from 'New York, New York'" – she sings not only of her love for her adopted city, but a kind of lust for it."